BMorrell92/BMorrell_Milestone_Project3/README.md

 The website consists of 6 pages.
 Each page has its own function for users to register, log in and access their notes.
 All pages were structured using the [Materialize Framework](https://materializecss.com/about.html).

 - Home Page:
+When first visiting the website, users are greeted with a homepage which introduces the purpose of LogIt:
 <p align="center"><img src="https://github.com/BMorrell92/Milestone_Project_2/blob/main/assets/images/Time%20Section.JPG"></p>

 - Log In Page: